 Do you know how much an acre of farmland is worth?

-It varies from region to region but nationally, according to the United States Department of Agriculture, it is $3,160 per acre in 2020 (no change from 2019).
-The National Agricultural Statistics Service reported that statistic and more in their Land Values 2020 Summary published in August 2020.
+It varies from region to region but nationally, according to the United States Department of Agriculture, it is $3,800 per acre in 2022 (increase of $420 from 2021).
+The National Agricultural Statistics Service reported that statistic and more in their Land Values 2022 Summary published in August 2022.

 As you’d expect, the land value increases based on where it is and what is able to grow there.
 California is so valuable because of what they produce – almonds, grapes (wine!), and other high dollar crops.

 But owning a farm is not feasible (for most of us).
 Certainly for me.

 And thanks to crowdfunding real estate sites, you can invest in an acre of farmland and not farm it yourself.

 That’s where AcreTrader comes in.